Selective inference after feature selection via multiscale bootstrap: Selective inference after feature selection via multiscale bootstrap

-where $v(y|H)$ is the signed distance from $y$ to the hypothesis region $H$.
-Thus, it is not necessary to compute bootstrap probabilities related to the hypothesis region.
-Combining these facts, we propose Algorithm~\ref{alg:main} to compute an approximately unbiased selective $p$-value for the selected variable $j\in \hat{M}$.
-It is worth noting that Algorithm~\ref{alg:main} can be applied to almost any variable selection method.
-Moreover, in the asymptotic theory of nearly flat surfaces, the proposed $p$-value $p_{\mathrm{SI}}(H | S, y)$ has the second-order accuracy (\citealp{TeradaShimodaira17}).
+With the updated computation of $\psi_{\sigma^2}(H|y)$ and $\psi_{\sigma^2}(S|y)$ for regression analysis, we may use Step 3 and Step 4 of Algorithm~\ref{alg:simbp} to compute the selective $p$-value.
+This becomes Algorithm~\ref{alg:main} for computing an approximately unbiased selective $p$-value for the selected feature $j\in \hat{M}$.
+It is worth noting that Algorithm~\ref{alg:main} can be applied to almost any feature selection methods, including MCP and SCAD, in addition to Lasso.
+Note also that the multiscale bootstrap is not very sensitive to the choice of the scales.
+For $B$, several thousand replications are enough in practice.
 The computational cost is the same order as the classical bootstrap method.
+Also note that, in actual implementation of Algorithm~\ref{alg:main}, the Steps 1 to 3 are shared by all the features $j\in \hat M$.
 Thus, this algorithm works even for large $p$ such as $p>20$.